tlwilliams895/gis-devops/docs/_sources/week02/project/index.rst.txt

 * The database should be populated with Zika report data from Brazil, Mexico, Panama, and Haiti.
 * The app should show a red circle for each location that has provided a Zika report.
 * Upon clicking on a red dot, the location's name and any reported data show up below the status bar.
 Remember, each location may report multiple statistics and every country does not report the same statistics.
+* Only show unique location names once per listing(don't repeat location names).
+See bonus screenshot for example.
+* Also if one click happens to touch multiple reports, all locations should be shown.
+See bonus screenshot for example.

 Project Hints
 =============